Advancing Your Career | Career & Finances | Leadership

 Visual employs picture cards used for illustration, diagrams, charts, and color.

-The auditory style encompasses that which you can hear – audio recording of the instructions for the task, sound, rhythm, rhyme, and music.
+The auditory style focuses on hearing, such as an audio recording of the instructions for the task.

 Kinesthetic learning requires action or movement, such as hands-on learning.
 Many people learn by doing the action themselves, instead of just seeing it or hearing it.